 Holiday Safety and Security

-We really want you to enjoy your holiday, so to help you stay safe when abroad, The Camping and Caravanning Club are working in association with Aria Assistance (formerly Europ Assistance) to bring you an essential guide to help you prepare for your holiday and highlight potential issues so that you can avoid them.
+We really want you to enjoy your holiday, so to help you stay safe when abroad, The Camping and Caravanning Club are working in association with Intana (formerly Aria Assistance) to bring you an essential guide to help you prepare for your holiday and highlight potential issues so that you can avoid them.
 These precautions will help to protect you, your family and your possessions while you are away.

 The high mileages you are likely to cover on the continent may put a strain on your car, so to reduce the possibility of breakdown there are a few things you should do:

 • Arrange a full service, in good time, before departure, paying particular attention to the following parts: battery, tyres, brake systems and linings, cooling system, water hoses and fittings and fan belt.

 • Ensure that you take appropriate equipment to comply with local law such as a high visibility

 vests, warning triangle, beam deflectors, spare bulbs and NF approved Alcotest Breathalyzers

 when travelling in France.

 • Plan your route ahead and ensure that a member of the party other than the driver is familiar

 with the route.